 Zeedijk and Warmoesstraat

 The area around Zeedijk and Warmoesstraat remains one of the most intensive hubs of LGBT-friendly shops and nightlife in Amsterdam.
 Located at the edge of the Red Light District, the Zeedijk has a rich past.
 Initially a notorious port of call for sailors, it still maintains a global feel, but that’s primarily because it is now one of the key streets in Amsterdam’s Chinatown.
 But this street was also home to the first gay & lesbian bar in the Netherlands!
 Café 't Mandje opened its doors in 1927, operated by local lesbian Bet van Beeren and family members, until it closed in the early 80s.
 However, the interior of the bar was preserved by the family and the bar reopened in 2007.
-It remains a central point within the city’s scene, though certainly not the only one on the street: De Engel van Amsterdam and De Barderij have a keen following, while the Queen’s Head is home of the infamous Drag Bingo.
+It remains a central point within the city’s scene, though certainly not the only one on the street: De Barderij has a keen following, while the Queen’s Head is home of the infamous Drag Bingo.
 You'll also find the ES Collection shop at Zeedijk 61.